The why

 The realities of professional rugby

-Every player will experience some form of adjustment period after retiring from rugby.
-This transition can be a challenging and transformative time in their lives, as they move from the structured routines and intense competition of their athletic careers to a new phase that often involves finding new roles, interests, and identities.
+The transition away from rugby can be a challenging and transformative time in players' lives, as they move from the structured routines and intense competition of their athletic careers to a new phase that often involves finding new roles, interests, and identities.

-of players reported financial difficulties in the five years after stopping playing
+45% of players reported financial difficulties in the five years after stopping playing.

-of former players have had concerns about their mental or emotional wellbeing since retiring
+57% of former players have had concerns about their mental/emotional wellbeing since leaving rugby.

-of players retirement was out of their control (injury, deselection, out of contract)
+60% of players left the game for reasons out of their control (injury, deselection, out of contract).

 Want to keep in touch?